DHI/MIKE.FEWSAdaptor/README.md

 * Mhydro : Modify MHYDRO file
 * ModifyMhydroFile : Modify MHYDRO file
 * ModifyMIKESetupFile : Modify MIKE11, MHYDRO and 1D engine (MIKE+)
+* DfsuToUGRID : Convert Dfsu (MIKE 2D mesh results) to the NetCDF UGRID.

 ## Building
+1D adaptor
 Build all in Visual Studio.
 Then run the BuildBin.bat to create binary folders and BuildZip.bat to build zip files of each of the tools and place it to the FEWS config ModuleDataSetFiles folder.

+2D adaptor
+Download Microsoft.Research.Science.Data.Build in  Visual Studio.
+BuildBin BuildZip.bat -> to be done for 2D.
+Currently do manual copy of all nessesarly files and zip it to be used in

 ## Installing
 The tools are self contained and independent of MIKE software.
 I.e. it is not required to install any MIKE software to use the tools.
 It does require that the [Microsoft Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) for Visual Studio 2019 or later is installed.
 They are often already installed, but if not, they must be installed.

 ## Testing

 Install FEWS.
 Create FEWS project dir and copy there fews.exe and content of testdata dir.
 Modify sa_global.properties file and set MODEL_ROOT_DIR and FEWSMIKEHYDRO_DIR to the proper dir.
+1D adaptor test
 Run FEWS and set FEWS Current system time to 12-1-2020.
 Test individual workflows.

+2D adaptor test
+Copy result file to the data dir.
+Eventually change file names  in configuration.
+Run DfsuToUGRID having third parameter 1 and generate location geometry.
+Copy generated UGRID file to MapLayerFiles.

 # Tools